Manishearth/manishearth.github.io/source/_posts/2015-05-23-container-types-in-rust-choosing-your-guarantees.markdown

 "some data which happens to be dynamically allocated", `&T` is thought of as "a borrowing reference to some data".
 Even though both are pointers, only the first is considered to be "data".
-Hence, a copy of the first should involve a copy of the data (which is not part of its stack representation), but a copy of the second only needs a copy of the reference.
+Hence, a copy of the first should involve a copy of the data (which is not part of its stack representation), but a copy of the second only needs a copy of the reference. `&mut T` is not `Copy` because mutable aliases cannot be shared, and `&mut T` "owns" the data it points to somewhat since it can mutate.

 Practically speaking, a type can be `Copy` if a copy of its stack representation doesn't violate memory safety.